Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Subsampling based Estimation

-In the following, we shall derive Eq. (\ref{eq:estimation}), under the assumption that the logistic model is correctly specified as in Eq. (\ref{eq:correctly-specified-condition}).
+We now derive the above procedure under the assumption that the logistic model is correctly specified as in Eq. (\ref{eq:correctly-specified-condition}).
 As we will show later, the acceptance probability used in the first step can be an arbitrary function, and the above method always produces a consistent estimator for the original population.
-The computational complexity in the second step is reduced to $\sum_{i=1}^n z_i$ samples after the subsampling step.
+The computational complexity in the second step is reduced to fitting the model with $\sum_{i=1}^n z_i$ samples after the subsampling step.